Schedule Your Diagnostic Consultation

 Blogging once a month won’t cut it.
 Even blogging once a week won’t make much of a dent.

-However along the same lines, don’t get caught up in analysis paralysis.
-There’s no need to write an award-winning blog post every time out of the gate.
+However, along the same lines, don’t get caught up in analysis paralysis.
+There’s no need to write an award-winning blog post out of the gate every time.

-Simply understand the challenges that your personas are facing and write helpful blog posts that tackle these challenges one at a time.
+Simply understand your personas' challenges and write helpful blog posts that tackle these challenges one at a time.

 Make It a No Brainer for Your Blog Readers to Convert

-If you’ve ever taken any kind of sales training, you know just how important it is to “ask for the sale.”
+If you’ve ever taken any sales training, you know just how important it is to “ask for the sale.”

-In blogging, there’s a pretty similar analogy: You’ve got to ask for the conversion.
+In blogging, there’s a similar analogy: You must ask for the conversion.

 And the way this is done is through a call to action (CTA).